 The second piece we played was Bernar Venet‘s Astrophysics, a 7-inch record album of a man’s voice reading an astronomer’s notes concerning the “Infrared Polarization of the Infrared Star in Cygnus.”
 A French artist who works in a variety of media, Venet made Astrophysics at a time when his practice focused primarily on work that was purely mathematical.
 In 1971, the artist would decide, according to his website, to cease artistic activities for the next five years “for theoretical reasons.”

 Then we listened to Diane Wakoski‘s Magellanic Clouds, a recording of the poet reading a poem of the same title which is attached to the record in printed form.
 The entire poem may be read here via Google Books as part of her collection Emerald Ice.
 For me, listening to this recording was a high point of the program.
 An inspired flood of biting images, Magellanic Clouds is a shape-shifting, life-affirming manifesto from a narrator who embodies a wild woman archetype.
-Onetime girlfriend of minimalist composer and SMS music editor La Monte Young, Wakoski went on to have a celebrated career as a prominent American poet after her inclusion in the portfolios.
+Onetime romantic partner of minimalist composer and SMS music editor La Monte Young, Wakoski went on to have a celebrated career as a prominent American poet after her inclusion in the portfolios.

 The next piece we listened to may be considered the pièce de résistance of the SMS Portfolios.
 Marcel Duchamp‘s cover for SMS #2 consists of a seven-minute recording of Duchamp playing contrapetrie, a Surrealist word game that creates meaningful phrases from similar-sounding words.
 A spiralling example printed on the opposite side of the record, “Esquivons les ecchymoses des Esquimaux aux mots exquis,” (literally “Let us evade the bruises of Eskimos with exquisite words”) provides a visual counterpart reminiscent of Anemic Cinema.
 While the French audio was met with varying levels of comprehension, the artist’s endearing inclusion of a single English pun, “My niece is cold because my knees are cold” brought laughter to the entire room.